thegetty/quire/.github/PULL_REQUEST_TEMPLATE/pull_request_bugfix.md

-## Checklist

-Thank you for your proposed bug fix.
+Thank you for your proposed bug fix!
 If this is a new bug, please be sure to post it on our [issue tracker](https://github.com/thegetty/quire/issues/new?assignees=erin-cecele%2Cgeealbers&labels=bug&template=bug_report.yaml_) first.
 If you have questions or need assistance, please post on our [community forum](https://github.com/thegetty/quire/discussions).

+## Checklist

 Put an `x` next to the boxes that apply.